How To Get Rid Of Pimples On Forehead?

 Does toothpaste remove forehead acne?

-We advise against applying toothpaste or other household items on the skin as they may cause skin irritation.
+We advise against applying toothpaste or other household items on the skin as they may cause further irritation and inflammation.

 Can I use a scrub on active acne?

 No, we would advise against using physical exfoliators on active pimples as they can irritate your skin and cause the pustule to rupture and bleed.
 We recommend exfoliating your skin only if you have no acne or very mild acne.